 Why is it important to use a non-toxic weed killer?

-So, you read all about Roundup already.
+So, you read all about Roundup and Paraquat already.
 You know everything you need about its toxicity, the purported duplicity of Monsanto who tries to conceal its dangers, and the mass tort that spurred around it.

 But if you’re careful while using it, such as by using gloves, eye protection, maybe even a gas mask (sort of), there’s nothing you should fear right?
 Well, actually, there’s always a risk associated with the use of advanced chemical herbicides such as glyphosate, no matter how careful you may be.

 The main problem is that you’re not the only one who is exposed to the toxic effects of this substance.
 Setting the lawn care routine aside, the herbicide will stay on the grass surface for a lot more time.

 “Smaller” creatures such as your children and pets are much more exposed to the dangerous effects of a chemical pesticide since their breathing apparatus is so much closer to the grass.